msinhore/adaptive-climate-blueprint/README.md

 Instead of keeping your AC at a fixed temperature (like 22°C all year), this blueprint:

 1. **Checks the weather outside** every few minutes
-2. **Calculates the perfect indoor temperature** using ASHRAE 55 adaptive comfort standards
+2. **Calculates the perfect indoor temperature** using Adaptive Comfort adaptive comfort standards
 3. **Automatically adjusts your thermostat** to that temperature
 4. **Saves energy** because the "perfect" temperature changes with outdoor conditions